tonghuikang/blog/_posts/unpublished-text.md

 - But you want to limit the extent of what you AI can read and write.
 - You do not want your code commits to contain information derived from private documents.
 - You do not want AI to send Slack messages on your behalf.

+- 2030-03-23-can-you-cook-what-you-cannot-taste

+Does the KPI align?
+Distribution stats.

+Power versus responsibility

+Who is building it and who is using it

+Does the system learn?

+Who is suffering from the pain of your decisions

+I write some advice on how to analyze your chances at landing a specific role at a company.

+I do not think I should saying outright to people that you are not fit for a role.
+I don't think I want to easily give out assessment of your chances at getting an interview, especially for a role for a company that I am currently employed in.

+## Find out who was recently hired for the role

+What was their previous company.

+Did they attend the top schools.

+You need to do you own research.
+I think it is quite hard to do this research by yourself.

+What is their visa situation.

+What is their level they are hired at

+What do you is their backstory

+## Read the requirements

+When the role asks for someone how is experienced in the field, it meant what is meant.

+## Ask people

+I share some one-liners on prompt engineering.

+There might repeated content from my other posts, but of many of them could not be put in a logical order in other posts.

+Just use string filters lol

+I can give some explanation if requested.

+- Your job a prompt engineer is not to write prompt but to build a system that measure how bad your prompts are
+- Prompt are temporary, evals are forever (from someone)
+- TBC